vincent-pochet/ip_to_country/README.md

 IpToCountry is a simple rails extension to find the origin (ISO country code or country name) of an IP address.

-IpToCountry only supports ruby 1.9.3, rails 3.2+ and only works with a postgresql database.
-Support for rails 4 and mysql is planned.
+IpToCountry only supports ruby 1.9.3+, rails 3.2+ and only works with a postgresql database.
+Support mysql is planned.

 Installation
 ------------